KTRiles55/KTRiles55/README.md

     [Project Link](https://github.com/KTRiles55/game-launcher)
 *   ### Image Location Searching AI

-    The main objective for this senior-design project is to construct an Artificial Intelligence that can take any image(*.png, *.jpg, etc..) and identify a specific location.
-I grouped up with some of my peers and worked on the Full Stack of the software.
-We chose to work with the Azure API for training the AI, the Google Maps API for the GPS Location services and MongoDB for the database.
-I've contributed to the frontend, AI training and storing data in the database.
-From working on this project, I gained hands-on experience with programming AI and utilizing the cloud for accessing API services.
+    The main objective for this project is to construct an Artificial Intelligence that can take any image and identify a specific location.
+I was responsible for designing the user interfaces, training the AI with an Azure Cognitive Services API, and authenticating users and encrypting data with MongoDB.
+In addition, I managed resources, secrets, and role-based access policies using Azure cloud services to make sure that all assets are secure and operational.
+From working on this project, I gained hands-on experience with programming AI, utilizing the cloud for accessing API services and maintaining the security of resources.

     [Project Link](https://github.com/CTRLFreaksCSUN/GeoVision-AI/tree/main)
 *   ### Simple Minesweeper game